-We hope you weren't too distracted by the Claire-Jamie reunion on Outlander not to shed a few tears for Claire and her daughter, Brianna.
+We hope you weren't too distracted by all the Claire-Jamie romance on Outlander's third season not to shed a few tears for Claire and her daughter, Brianna.
 The two part ways in 1968 after Brianna tells her mother that it's OK to leave — Brianna is an adult now and doesn't need her mother the same way she did as a child, so she wants her mother to be happy and that means being with Jamie.

 While Brianna (and Roger, by the way) will not be seeing Claire and Jamie in season three of Outlander, season four is another story.
 The next book, Drums of Autumn, on which season four is based, sees Brianna and Roger travel back in time on a mission to save her parents.

 In 1970, Bree and Roger find a death notice that says Jamie and Claire died in a house fire in 1776.
 Brianna realizes that she only has a limited window in which to meet her father, so she travels through the stones to 18th-century Scotland, where she meets her Lallybroch family (and it's a wonderful, hilarious event, so hopefully the show doesn't skip over it).
 Meanwhile, when Roger figures out what Brianna has done, he follows her back in time and they are reunited in the Colonies.